Kayla-Rose-Shalev/Ex1.java/README.md

 In this assignment we are required to design a number formatting converter and calculator.

-Firstly, this will be done by asking the user to input a number from base 2 to 16, when 10-16 are represented correspondently by A-G, using the following format: <number><b><base.
+Firstly, this will be done by asking the user to input a number from base 2 to 16, when 10-16 are represented correspondingly by A-G, using the following format: <number><b><base.

 for example, valid numbers include: 1011b2, 135bA, 1937, 012b5, 123bG.
 EFbG and so on.
     >In the case that the number chosen is not valid, for example: